What Is Southwest Business Select and Is It Worth Buying?

 - 1 Premium Drink per Flight (those of us who hold Southwest credit cards often get free drink coupons in the mail already!), which will be printed on your Southwest boarding pass upon airport check-in.
 Be sure to actually check-in at the airport, especially if you have just checked in online or via the Southwest Airlines app, to get your printable Southwest drink ticket on your Southwest Airlines boarding pass.

-- 12 Rapid Rewards points per dollar – This is instead of 3 points per dollar you earn on Southwest Wanna Get Away fares.
+- 12 Rapid Rewards points per dollar – This double the 6 points per dollar you earn on Southwest Wanna Get Away fares.

 Is Business Select on Southwest Worth It or Is It a Scam?